arollins5/MIST-GroupProject1/README.md

 ![Query6R](https://github.com/user-attachments/assets/4bf3ef75-dae9-4abb-b8f2-b0ef34784a67)

  - Query 6 allows employees to pull the contact information of customers who spent a significant amount of money at the restaurant.
-By pulling this data, managers can use the contact information to send promotions details and news about any events.
-This is to entice the higher paying customer to come back to the restaurant and generate customer loyalty.
+By pulling this data, managers can use the contact information to send promotion details and news about any events.
+This is to entice the higher-paying customer to come back to the restaurant and generate customer loyalty.

-**7)** Query 7 lists items on the menu with their name and price in descensding order if the price is less than or equal to 9.99.
+**7)** Query 7 lists items on the menu with their name and price in descending order if the price is less than or equal to 9.99.

 ![Query7](https://github.com/user-attachments/assets/0aa2722c-a442-4cd8-9ee8-6364e64499ae)